rev. 02-19-98 ver. 5

 The San Diego Paramedics would like to honor all the men and women throughout the United States who have made the evolution to today's high standard of quality care.
 The impact the T.V. show and the paramedic programs have had on emergency medicine throughout the country is enormous.
 The many lives that have been saved are a testimonial to emergency medicine today.
 It is a positive legacy of this nation's history.

-Few people realize that modern emergency
+Few people realize that modern

-pre-hospital care and its progression through the years.
+managed pre-hospital care and its progression through the years.

+E.M.S.
 Chronological time line:

 1865 - America's first ambulance service is instituted by the U.S. Army.